The Nest

 5. Encumbrance Certificate: It’s a document that proves that the property you want to buy doesn’t have any pending mortgages and other legal dues.

 A property purchase remains a considerable investment.
-Hence, due diligence is required when buying real estate.
+Hence, it would be best to have due diligence when buying real estate.
 Unless you’ve ascertained the seller’s credentials and ownership status over the property, you must be careful to enter any transaction.

 Although the sale seems lucrative and safe, you should avoid working with people you think you can’t trust.